 However, when it comes to deciding what type of payment to accept in a voluntary corporate action most applications only go so far.
 They typically address one or more of tasks such as data collection, normalization, dissemination or decision capturing.
 Ruck says Scorpeo’s platform is an exception to the rule in that it can determine the optimal payment for a fund manager.
 Although currently offered strictly for scrip dividends, the firm plans to expand the platform into rights offerings, partial tender offers, and mergers and acquisitions in a phased approach depending on client needs.

 Scorpeo does not charge annual licensing fees for its platform but a type of contingency fee — a percentage of the additional revenues achieved if it identifies an optimal corporate action election.
 That means only if it beats the fund manager’s decision.
 Therefore, one could argue that the firm has a financial interest in seeing fund managers blunder.
 However, Ruck insists that isn’t the case.
 “Fund management firms ultimately have a fiduciary obligation to their clients,” he asserts.

 Given what corporate actions managers acknowledge is their new normal, fund managers might be well advised to take Ruck’s concern about making unprofitable decisions seriously.
 Since there is no legal requirement to participate in voluntary corporate actions, fund managers won’t have to worry about regulators calling them to the carpet.
-However, they will have to worry about complaints from Investors who are disgruntled with lower performance results.
+However, they will have to be concerned about complaints from Investors who are disgruntled with lower performance results.
 “Pension plans and other asset owners might start asking fund managers to justify their decisions or lack thereof when it comes to corporate actions,” says Ruck.
 That’s ultimately not good for business.